Best Medical Alert Systems for Seniors With Dementia

 Our Hands-on Experience:Dementia-Friendly Features

-I paid the extra $11 for fall detection and tested it out using the mobile pendant included with the Touch Duo plan.
-During our tests, I simulated 10 falls, and it detected every single one.
+I paid the extra $11 for fall detection and tested it using the mobile pendant included with the Home Duo Bundle.
+I simulated 10 falls during our tests, and it detected every single one.
 Customer support was always fast to respond and extremely friendly.
-While these tests don’t mean that the Touch Duo system will always detect a fall (fall detection devices are never 100 percent accurate), it was very reliable in my experience.
+The tests don’t mean the Home Duo Bundle will always detect a fall (fall detection devices are never 100 percent accurate), but it was very reliable in my experience.

 Battery Life

-The touch screen base station plugs into the wall, so you won’t have to worry about battery life.
-When unplugged, it should hold power for around 30 hours.
 MobileHelp’s wearable help button for the home system has a built-in battery that doesn’t require charging.
-Instead, it’s designed to last for up to five years, which is even longer than LifeFone’s in-home pendants.
-Unlike LifeFone, MobileHelp doesn’t track the battery life for you, which means you’ll need to request a new battery whenever the LED light starts flashing amber (that’s the low battery signal).
+Instead, it’s designed to last for up to five years, even longer than LifeFone’s in-home pendants.
+Unlike LifeFone, MobileHelp doesn’t track battery life, which means you’ll need to request a new battery whenever the LED light starts flashing amber (that’s the low-battery signal).

-The mobile unit that comes with the Touch Duo system has a battery life that lasts around 24 hours, which is six hours shorter than Medical Guardian’s MGMini Lite.
+The mobile unit that comes with the Home Duo Bundle has a battery life that lasts around 24 hours, which is six hours shorter than Medical Guardian’s MGMini Lite.
 I could easily recharge the system by setting it in its charging cradle.
 It took a few hours to fully charge.

 Pricing

-Depending on the system you choose, prices for MobileHelp’s systems range from $19.95 to $54.95 per month.
-MobileHelp’s large product lineup makes it easy to find a system that best meets your needs.
-You can enhance your system with add-ons like fall detection for $11 per month or a 24/7 telehealth platform, MDLIVE, for $9.95 per month.
-While I love the add-ons, MobileHelp’s fall detection is pricier than most other providers, including Medical Guardian and LifeFone.
-Keep an eye on the cost as you pick accessories because it can quickly add up.
+Prices for MobileHelp’s systems range from $24.95 to $49.95 per month, depending on the system you choose.
+MobileHelp’s large product lineup makes finding a system that best meets your needs simple.
+You can enhance your system with add-ons such as fall detection for $11 per month.
+I love the add-ons, but MobileHelp’s fall detection is pricier than most other providers, including Medical Guardian and LifeFone.
+Keep an eye on the cost as you pick accessories, because it can quickly add up.

-The one thing I didn’t like about MobileHelp was the cost of different add-ons.
-Some of the add-ons, like location detection, are standard with basic plans from Bay Alarm Medical.
+The one thing I didn’t like about MobileHelp was the cost of add-ons.
+Some add-ons, such as location detection, are standard with basic plans from Bay Alarm Medical.
 With MobileHelp, location detection comes at no charge with the MobileHelp Connect portal — but there’s a catch.
-The standard (free) version of MobileHelp Connect only covers 30 location requests per month.
+The standard (free) version of MobileHelp Connect covers only 30 location requests per month.

-Essentially, you (as a caregiver) use up a location “ping” every time you want to know your loved one’s location.
+Essentially, you, as a caregiver, use up a location “ping” every time you want to know your loved one’s location.
 If you need to check their location more than 30 times in a month, you’ll have to pay an additional $6 per 30 requests.
-This isn’t ideal if you like to check up on your loved one multiple times per day.
+That isn’t ideal if you like to check up on your loved one multiple times per day.

 -